Job Market Paper

 The revelation principle states that it is without loss of generality to restrict attention to direct mechanisms and, consequently, that incentive compatibility is necessary for implementation.
 This paper extends the discussion beyond Bayesian Nash Equilibrium by providing sufficient conditions on the solution concept that ensure any implementable social choice function can be implemented via a direct mechanism.
 These conditions do not generally imply incentive compatibility is necessary for implementation, as the class of solution concepts requiring incentive compatibility for implementation is characterized via a logically independent condition.

-In traditional mechanism design, it is assumed the planner has almost complete freedom in choosing the implementing mechanism.
-The paper generalizes the model by requiring the implementing mechanism to also satisfy some exogenously imposed constraints on the outcomes in each agent’s opportunity set.
-I discuss applications of this framework to mechanism design in network environments and to one-sided matching with priorities.
+Traditional mechanism design assumes the planner has almost complete freedom in choosing an implementing mechanism.
+The paper generalizes the model by requiring the implementing mechanism to satisfy some exogenously imposed constraints on the lotteries in each agent’s opportunity set.
+We show the revelation principle is still valid for a class of these restrictions, and we discuss applications of this framework to mechanism design in network environments.

 Selected Work in Progress